TheSodaCan3214321/Detention-tool/README.md

-This is my first T00l dont use it for illegal purposes please
+This is my first T00l dont use it for illegal purposes please!
+But if u do im not responsible for it!